See All Blog Categories » Advice for Freelance Copywriters » What Freelance Writers Need to Know About Saving for Retirement

 If you have the forward-looking financial discipline to convert your traditional IRA, 401k or SEP into a Roth IRA, you can greatly limit your future tax exposure, enjoy greater financial security in your senior years, and potentially pass along more wealth to your heirs.

 Disclaimer: Please check with your own accountant and financial advisor to determine the best strategy for your individual situation.
 And, be sure to do your homework.
-It’s even more important for you to get smart about retirement saving and investing, so you have a complete understanding of all your options.
-After all, nobody should care more about your future financial stability than you!
+It’s important for you to get smart about retirement saving and investing, so you have a complete understanding of all your options.
+After all, nobody will care more about your future financial stability than you!

 * * *